Playland at the PNE is Vancouver’s amusement park with all kinds of rides including a roller coaster, bumper cars and fun kiddy rides.

 This article contains the following information:

-About Playland | Hours & Admission | Playland Rides | Tips & Advice | Other Information
+About Playland | Hours and Admission | Playland Rides | Tips & Advice | Other Information

 Playland at the PNE

 Playland is Vancouver’s amusement park.
-It usually runs on weekends in the late spring and early fall, and daily in the summer, except for the last three weeks leading up to the September Long Weekend when the place turns into the Pacific National Exhibition, or PNE.
+It usually runs on weekends in the late spring and early fall, and daily in the summer, except for the last three weeks leading up to the September long weekend when the place turns into the Pacific National Exhibition, or PNE.

 About Playland